InfiniteRain/react-native-mecab/README.md

 import { MeCab } from 'react-native-mecab';
 ```

-After instantiation, the asynchronous `.init` method needs to be called with the dictionary directory (relative to the assets root) passed as the first argument.
+After instantiation, the asynchronous `.init` method needs to be called with the path to the dictionary directory (relative to the assets root) passed as the first argument.

 ```tsx
 const mecab = new MeCab();
 mecab.init('ipadic').catch(console.error);
 ```

-After successful initialization, you can parse a Japanese sentence using the `.tokenize` method, which will resolve with a tokenization result string.
+After successful initialization, you can parse a Japanese sentence using the asynchronous `.tokenize` method, which will resolve with a tokenization result string.

 ```tsx
 mecab.tokenize('これは猫です。').then((result) => {